-In the field of the protection of the actual Group considers cash collateral in accordance with the principles set in the Regulation No. 575/2013.
-Currently only guarantees issued by the Treasury are recognized by the Group as unfunded credit risk mitigation techniques for capital adequacy calculation.
-According to the Regulation No. 575/2013 the Bank assigns 0% risk weight for the same currency.
-There are no credit derivatives in the Group's portfolio.
+In the field of the funded credit protection the Group considers cash collateral and real estates in case of credit risk mitigation of retail exposures in accordance with the principles set in the Regulation No. 575/2013.

+Currently only guarantees issued by the Treasury and BGK are recognized by the Group as unfunded credit risk mitigation techniques for capital adequacy calculation.